now-examples/basics/redirect/README.md

 now
 ```

-Once the deployment is fnished, you can alias by running:
+Once the deployment is created, you can alias by running:

 ```
 now alias